particle-iot/docs/src/content/archives/xenon-circuit-python.md

 4. OpenOCD unless you've already installed [Particle Workbench](https://particle.io/workbench), in which case OpenOCD will have been installed for you.
 5. Lastly, you will need to download a [CircuitPython release](https://circuitpython.org/board/particle_xenon)

-## Replacing the Default Bootloader
+## Replacing the default bootloader

 The first step to using your Xenon with CircuitPython is to replace the Particle bootloader on the device with an nRF52-friendly bootloader.
 This replacement process is often referred to as "burning a bootloader."